kokorin/dub-manager-online/README.md

 The following variables may present for troubleshooting:
   1. CERT_STAGING - use staging let's encrypt servers, results in not valid certificates, works faster
   2. CERT_DEBUG - run nginx in debug mode
+  3. JWT_KEY - key to sign JWT, random key is generated every restart if not specified

 ```sh
 docker-compose -f docker-compose.yml -f docker-compose.hosting.yml up -d